abdulrazaque103/DAS-Project/README.md

 Pandas for loading data from dataframe, Numpy for data cleaning, seaborn for data viualization in statistical graphs and matplotlib for making some plots and graphs.

 # Files in Repository
-DS&A_Final_Project.ipynb: This is project file ped_crashes_2.csv: this dataset file
+medical_insurance_cost_dsa.py: This is project file ped_crashes_2.csv: this dataset file

 # Acknowledgements